 This includes products and collections.
 We need this permission to sync the product, collection data between your Shopify store and our app for filtering and searching features.

-((*) Customer personal information in orders is opted out during webhook registrations.
-No store customer's personal data are being sent over to our app.
+(*) Customer personal information in orders is opted out during our webhook processing process.
+No store customers' personal data are stored in our app.

 We need this permission to sync and index the content (pages, blogs) for searching feature.

 This permission allows us to read store’s themes information for the auto theme setup process.

 This permission allows us to insert a filter/search script to your theme for filtering and searching features.

 What are the personal data we collect and how do we make sure they comply with GDPR?

 Based on the definitions in Art.
 4 GDPR, we consider the following collected data are personal data that the App interacts with: